-Before you start creating your app, you should think about all business nuances that you will face when you will learn how to make app like WhatsApp.
+Before you start creating your app, you should think about all the business nuances you will face when you learn how to make an app like WhatsApp.
 Check out the main principles you should keep up with to succeed.

 First, you should determine your target audience, who is interested in the development of a messenger.
 As a rule, young people use messengers more often than older people.
 Although, WhatsApp is also popular among business people since it is secure and easy-to-use.

 You should analyze the market and study all your competitors.
 If their apps are good, what should you do to make your app better?
-On the whole, you should know what messenger app similar to WhatsApp are available at the market.
+On the whole, you should know what messenger apps similar to WhatsApp are available on the market.

-If your app is completely similar to other apps from this niche, what is its value?
-It is highly important to add something new to your app to make it competitive and unique when you analyze how to create a messaging app like WhatsApp.
+If your app is entirely similar to other apps from this niche, what is its value?
+It's highly important to add something new to your app to make it competitive and unique when analyzing how to create a messaging app like WhatsApp like WhatsApp.

 When the app is finished and it is available in Google Play or App Store (or in both), it is not enough just to wait till everybody starts downloading it.
 You should think about app promotion to attract more users.